the1carver/growth/integrations/sharepoint/hub.md

 ### How to update API permissions for your app registration

-_Note: some of the these permissions might be excessive, todo: review and update doc._

 - Go to “API Permissions” ( it should be under the Manage Group, in your App Registration "
 - Click “Add a permissions”
 - click on "Microsoft Graph".